williamlmao/chimera-ui/apps/docs/pages/index.md

 ## How Chimera Works Under the Hood

-In order to provide out of the box styles and full Tailwind customization, Chimera components all use tailwind-merge.
+In order to provide out of the box styles and full Tailwind customization, Chimera components use tailwind-merge to allow you to write new styles and overide the defaults in one go.

 ```typescript
 import { twMerge } from "tailwind-merge";